microsoft/AzureTrailblazerAcademy/month2/labs/lab_networking/README.md

 8. Enter any custom tags (optional) and click the **Next:Review + Create** button
 9. Click **Create** and wait a couple of minutes for this virtual network to be created.

-## Step 2: Deploy second Virtual Network
+## Step 2: Deploy the second Virtual Network

 Go through the same steps you just followed earlier and deploy ata-vnet2.
 Use the following parameters instead: